wordofwarning/wordofwarning.org/current/2024-turn/programme/index.md

 Content Warning: please click [here](/warnings).

-Choreographed & performed by Lily Antonia · Music: *Straw Dogs* & *Deceiver* by Loscil, *Voila* by Barbra Pravi, *Astral Distance* by Muni Yogi, *Arnofio* by Laurent Wilks · With special thanks to Company Chameleon and Maisha Kungu.
+Choreographed & performed by Lily Antonia · Music: *Straw Dogs* and *Deceiver* by Loscil, *Voila* by Barbra Pravi, *Astral Distance* by Muni Yogi, *Arnofio* by Laurent Wilks · With special thanks to Company Chameleon and Maisha Kungu.

 Lily Antonia is a contemporary dancer, choreographer, and teacher.
 Since graduating Trinity Laban they have worked as a freelance artist in the UK and abroad, sharing movement and telling stories through performance and workshops.
 They are especially interested in creating work that is relatable, accessible, and human; harnessing dance to connect to the world around us and those we share it with.